 - 1. For the objective of usability the actor story as standard specifies which tasks have to be done in a certain environment by which users in a concrete decidable way.
-A test can show the percentage of the tasks which will be fulfilled (a measure for completeness); the number of deviations which occur (a measure for errors); the learnability of the tasks by the test persons using repetitions7; and the user satisfaction after completion of a test run. - 2.
-The stakeholder satisfaction with regard to his vision can be measured (i) in interaction with a simulated actor story where the perception and the dynamic of the actor story can match the vision with full experience, as well (ii) by the results of automatic verification testing the non-functional requirements in all possible configurations within a given time window. - 3.
-What can not be tested by an actor story that is the success in the market.
-This success is depending from many additional factors which are beyond the full control of the offering company.
+A test can show the percentage of the tasks which will be fulfilled (a measure for completeness); the number of deviations which occur (a measure for errors); the learnability of the tasks by the test persons using repetitions 11; and the user satisfaction after completion of a test run. - 2.
+The stakeholder satisfaction with regard to his vision can be measured (i) in interaction with a simulated actor story where the perception and the dynamic of the actor story can match the vision with full experience, as well (ii) by the results of automatic verification testing the non-functional requirements in all possible configurations within a given time window.